liquibase/liquibase-contribute-site/docs/code/architecture/index.md

 ## Liquibase Engine

 The Primary Facade Class for the Liquibase Engine is [liquibase.command.CommandScope](../api/command-commandscope.md).
-Each integration will perform initial setup, such as configuring applicable ConfigurationValueProviders and ResourceAccessors and then execute the requested command through a `CommandScope` object.
+Each integration will perform an initial setup, such as configuring applicable ConfigurationValueProviders and ResourceAccessors, and then execute the requested command through a `CommandScope` object.
 Internally, each command can be handled by any number of independent steps but that coordination is handled within the CommandScope call.

 ```mermaid